iamfredrickokereke/production-ready-pipeline/README.md

 # production-ready-pipeline

-A project showcasing a complete ci/cd process using ansible, Jenkins, sonarqube and artifactory
+A project showcasing a complete ci/cd process using ansible, Jenkins, sonarqube and artifactory with a PHP Based Application

 # Continuous Integration with Jenkins, Ansible, Artifactory, Sonarqube and PHP